 Data Analytics, Statistical Analysis using Excel, Data Analysis Python and R, and more

 Data Visualization with Tableau, Linear and Logistic Regression, Data Manipulation and more Additional Benefits Applied Learning via Capstone and 20+ industry-relevant Data Analytics projects Purdue Alumni Association Membership

 Free IIMJobs Pro-Membership of 6 months

 Access to Integrated Practical Labs Caltech CTME Circle Membership Cost $$ $$$$ $$$$ Explore Program Explore Program Explore Program

 Importance of Certifications

 If you're looking to build a career as a data modeler and earn the salaries mentioned in this guide, your first step is to obtain the required skills and certifications.
-Millions of data professionals worldwide begin their education in data science with the help of online courses Simplilearn's Professional Certificate Program In Data Analytics.
+Millions of data professionals worldwide begin their education in data science with the help of online courses Simplilearn's Post Graduate Program in Data Analytics.
 This course helps you to master sought-after skills employers and clients look for when hiring data modelers.
 Learn at your own pace and get hands-on training from industry-leading experts.
 Upon completion of the course, you’ll earn a globally recognized certification from Purdue University and Simplilearn that will add tremendous value to your resume.